-Figure 50: Retrieving MAC address
+FIGURE 51 Retrieving MAC address

-NOTE If for some reason the MAC address is not retrievable automatically, you will have to copy/paste your device's MAC address to the SPoT Calibrator app's settings.
-See Copying Your MAC Address to the SPoT App for instructions.
+If for some reason the MAC address is not retrievable automatically, you will have to copy/paste your device's MAC address to the SPoT Calibrator app's settings.
+See Copying Your MAC Address to the SPoT App on page 64 for instructions.